Wodlfvllf/QuintNet/TensorParallelism/README.md

 ---

 ## 📚 Further reading & examples
+* Read through `DOCUMENT.MD` carefully to see what is being done and get wholesome knowledge.
 * See `Mnist_Digit_Classification/TP_training.py` for a worked example using the library.
 * Example: run `python -m Mnist_Digit_Classification.TP_training` for single-process debugging; run via `torchrun` for multi-GPU.